OfficialBweems/DirtyData-CleanMaps/README.md

 If you plan to participate in this workshop, and have not done so already please download [R](https://cran.r-project.org/mirrors.html) and [Rstudio](https://www.rstudio.com/products/rstudio/).
 You will need both programs.
 Since this is an interactive workshop you will get the most out of it if these programs are installed prior to the start of the workshop.

 If at anytime you lose track of where we are in the workshop please go to the website and use this [link](DataToMaps.html) to follow along.
-You will only be able to see it from the website, not from within the repository.
+The tutorial will only show up properly from the [website home](https://OfficialBweems.github.io/DirtyData-CleanMaps/), not from within the repository.

 If you have any questions after the workshop feel free to email us: latreese.denson@gmail.com and/or acdavis@ualberta.ca.